 Although voter registration has been the subject of recent controversy, our democracy did not always require people to register to vote.
-Today, all states except for North Dakota have some form of voter registration, and some are looking at reform that makes registering to vote easier and more accessible.
+Today, all states except North Dakota have some form of voter registration, and some are considering reforms that would make registering to vote easier and more accessible.

-Though most laws and regulations relating to elections are handled by the states, a few federal laws guide voter registration nationwide.
-The most important of these are the 1965 Voting Rights Act (VRA) and the 1993 National Voter Registration Act (NVRA).
+Though most laws and regulations concerning elections are handled by the states, a few federal laws guide voter registration nationwide.
+The most important of these are the 1965 Voting Rights Act (VRA), the 1993 National Voter Registration Act (NVRA), and the 2002 Help America Vote Act (HAVA).
 The VRA prohibits racial discrimination in voter registration; the NVRA requires that states make voter registration widely available and limits what they can do to remove voters from the rolls.
+One goal of HAVA was to make the voting process more consistent across states, and it requires all new registrants to provide their driver’s license number or the last four digits of their social security number with their registration application.
 In recent years, states have implemented new ways to register, including online voter registration and automatic voter registration.

 Background

 Pre-registration hasn’t always been a requirement to vote.
-In the earliest years of the republic, it was assumed that local officials personally knew the small number of residents in their towns who met the property qualifications to vote.
-Massachusetts instituted the first pre-registration requirement in 1800.
+During the first American elections, it was assumed that local officials personally knew the small number of residents in their towns who met the property qualifications to vote.
+Massachusetts instituted the first registration requirement in 1800.
 The earliest registration processes were mostly used to enforce the requirement that qualified voters must pay their taxes.
 Anti-immigration agitation in the 1830s saw another wave of state voter registration laws that were aimed at keeping non-citizens from the polls.
-(Until then, several states granted non-citizens the right to vote.)
+(Before this movement, several states had granted non-citizens the right to vote.)
 Still, throughout most of the 19th century, pre-registration was not a requirement to vote in all states.

-Despite the ratification of the 15th Amendment to the U.S. Constitution in 1870 stating the “right of citizens of the United States to vote shall not be denied or abridged... on account of race, color, or previous condition of servitude,” the Union and its states continued to pass many laws that denied Black Americans their newly won constitutional rights.
+Despite the ratification of the 15th Amendment to the U.S. Constitution in 1870, which stated that the “right of citizens of the United States to vote shall not be denied or abridged... on account of race, color, or previous condition of servitude,” the Union and its states continued to pass many laws that denied Black Americans their newly won constitutional rights.
 As chronicled by C. Vann Woodward’s classic book, The Strange Career of Jim Crow,

 the official disenfranchisement of Black Americans heightened in the South just as Black politicians began to gain power.
 In addition to imposing extraordinary voting requirements such as literacy tests that disadvantaged Black citizens, Southern voter registration, in general, was becoming increasingly burdened by registration regulations.

-State voter registration laws that sprang up at the turn of the twentieth century applied to voters of all races and deterred the participation of all but the most persistent citizens.
+State voter registration laws that emerged at the turn of the twentieth century applied to voters of all races and deterred the participation of all but the most persistent citizens.
 For instance, many states required voters to register annually, and/or removed voters from the rolls if they failed to vote in an election.
-Registration closing dates—the date on which the voter registration rolls would be closed before an upcoming election—were often months ahead of elections.
+Registration closing dates—the date by which voter registration rolls would be closed before an upcoming election—were often months ahead of elections.
 Even as late as 1972, five states cut off registration more than a month before an election.

-The civil rights movement that succeeded in the passage of the Voting Rights Act also spawned related movements that called for lowering voter registration barriers for reasons other than race.
-The President's Commission on Registration and Voting Participation appointed by President Kennedy in early 1963 recommended a series of reforms to ease voter registration, most of which were eventually adopted.
+The civil rights movement that succeeded in the passage of the Voting Rights Act also inspired related movements that called for lowering voter registration barriers for reasons other than race.
+The President's Commission on Registration and Voting Participation, appointed by President Kennedy in early 1963, recommended a series of reforms to ease voter registration, most of which were eventually adopted.
 Among these were reducing the gap between registration closing dates and elections, reducing residency requirements, and increasing opportunities to vote absentee.
+Additionally, the 26th Amendment was enacted in 1971, which lowered the voting age from 21 to 18.

 NVRA